 |Applications Design of beams and structures||Applications Design of gears, gear trains, and gearboxes. (rotating members) Also used in gyroscopic couple and its effect on automobile, ship, airplane.|

 The moment of inertia is a computation of the amount of force necessary to spin an object.
 The value can be changed to enhance or decrease inertia.
 Athletes in sports like ice skating, diving, and gymnastics are continuously modifying their body structure.
-The MI increases as the radius from the axis of rotation rises, slowing the rotation.
+The MI increases as the radius from the axis of rotation rise, slowing the rotation.

 If an athlete wishes to improve the speed of rotation, they must lower the radius by moving the segments of the body closer to the axis of rotation, hence lowering the radius and MI.

-Moment of inertia is used in mechanics, physics and also in real life situations to achieve the desired rotational speed.
+Moment of inertia is used in mechanics, physics, and also in real-life situations to achieve the desired rotational speed.